hugoeditor/hugocms/readme.md

 ### Short instructions

 1. Download the tarball and unpack it or clone the git repo into the working directory on the web server.
-Clone the git repository and chechout the latest stable release.
+To clone the git repo and chechout the latest stable release.

     `git clone https://github.com/hugoeditor/hugocms.git . && git checkout $(git describe --tags $(git rev-list --tags --max-count=1))`